 At Capital Insurance Group, protecting and restoring our community comes naturally to us.
 Whether we’re representing CIG at a local event or participating in a beach cleanup, our enthusiasm for local causes inspires us to do more each year.
 Throughout our “Protects and Restores” focus, we establish or strengthen partnerships with like-minded organizations that are also invested in assisting communities in crisis.
 This includes partnerships with the American Red Cross, Habitat for Humanity, local fire, police and sheriff departments, and local SafeKids chapters.

 As a property and casualty insurer, our efforts are focused on protecting communities from disaster, and restoring communities after a crisis.

 We’ve partnered with the American Red Cross on a number of occasions.
 Most recently, we sponsored an Emergency Response Vehicle (ERV) for the Central Coast Red Cross Chapter.
 The Red Cross has more than 320 emergency response vehicles in 49 states that get help to people in need after disasters big and small, from communities devastated by wildfires to everyday home fires down the street.
 In addition, we have partnered with the American Red Cross for their local Farm to Table event, Heroes event, blood drives, and emergency preparedness kits.

-In each community that we serve, we have partnered with fire, police and sheriff’s departments to promote their safety initiatives.
+In each community that we serve, we have partnered with local non-profits to promote their safety initiatives.
 We’ve hosted donation drives, partnered with the California Highway Patrol to offer safe teen driving courses and emergency preparedness events.
 In partnership with Safe Kids Worldwide, we also host car seat safety certification courses at our office in Monterey, CA, and conduct periodic free car seat safety inspections at community hot spots.

 As part of our Emergency Preparedness and Community Safety focus, we have assisted local first responders with their emergency response training, providing CIG employees to act as victims of a disaster.
 We’ve partnered with community organizations offering safety events for families and kids.
 From “Trunk or Treat”, a safe Halloween event with the Sheriff’s Department, to involvement with “National Night Out”, CIG is reaching out to the communities we touch.